waiter-palypoo/tp/docs/DeveloperGuide.md

 #### Add past expense

 1. Prerequisites:
+    - Ensure that you enter a name for the expense
     - Ensure that a valid date is entered
     - Date is entered in the format: yyyymmdd
     - Ensure all fields are entered